American serpentine leafminer

 Have you seen American serpentine leafminer?

-American serpentine leafminer has recently been detected on the northern tip of Cape York Peninsula and in Torres Strait.
+American serpentine leafminer is known to be present on the northern tip of Cape York Peninsula and in the Torres Strait.

 Vegetable leafminer is a similar pest which is also found in this area and has been managed successfully through containment measures since 2008.